To Dance with the White Dog: Plot summary

 Sam Peek happily resides in Hart County, Georgia, as a pecan farmer and local celebrity featured in many gardening/horticultural magazines.
-His wife Cora and he are both in their 80s, and have just celebrated their 50th wedding anniversary.
-Cora dies of a heart attack.
+His wife Cora and he are both in their 80s, and seven years after celebrating their 50th wedding anniversary, Cora dies of a heart attack.
 Sam and his family are deeply grieved over this, and his daughters begin to obsess over his safety and his life.

 Not long after Cora's death, a mysterious white dog that only Sam can see appears near the house.
 He thinks it is just a stray, but daughters Kate, Carrie, and his other children do not see it and think he is going crazy.
 Sam goes on a car trip in his weathered truck to a school reunion, keeping it a secret from the children.
 After a series of events, the family and other people begin to see the white dog, but never hear her bark.
 Shortly before Sam's death, the dog disappears, and the dog is thought to have been Cora in another form.